flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   Ideally, you want to write code that can be read easily and makes readily apparent what the code does without needing comments explaining it.
 Comments are important and I do not want to diminish their importance but writing easily understandable code is better than commenting.
 Up to now what your code does should be obvious to anyone that can read Python without any comments.
 However, as we go through the next several exercises think of ways you could name your variables so your code is more clear.

-Any good programmer knows that the majority of the time we spend coding is actually spent reading and not writing.
+Any good programmer knows that **the majority of the time we spend coding is actually spent reading and not writing**.
 Python makes it easy for you to write readable code and the first step is write good variable names.

 ## Hone Your Skills